idaholab/moose/docs/content/documentation/systems/Kernels/phase_field/GradientComponent.md

 where $u$ is the kernel variable, $\alpha$ (`component`) is a coordinate system direction, and $v$ is a coupled variable.

-!parameters /Kernels/GradientComponent
+!syntax parameters /Kernels/GradientComponent

-!inputfiles /Kernels/GradientComponent
+!syntax inputs /Kernels/GradientComponent

-!childobjects /Kernels/GradientComponent
+!syntax children /Kernels/GradientComponent